AhmetDono/FOOD-API/README.md

 # FOOD API

+## Important
+Create/Add, Delete and Update apis do not make any changes to the database.They just return data.

 ## How to

-you can fetch data with any kind of methods you know(fetch API, Axios, jquery ajax,...)
+You can fetch data with any kind of methods you know(fetch API, Axios, jquery ajax,...)

 ## Web Scraping/Data
 I got the data from a website using Web Scraping